Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Select `1) [Python 2.7]  (recommended)` by typing `1` then `Enter`

 - Then enter the number of Klipper instances you need (number of printers you want to use with your Speeder Pad, a maximum of 3) and confirm by typing `Y`.

+- In case you have defined more than 1 instance, when asked to choose custom names, select No by typing `N`.

 - When it's done, install `2) [Moonraker]` by typing `2` then `Enter` and confirm by typing `Y`.